agility/Agility.AspNetCore/README.md

 ```
 PM> Install-Package Agility.AspNetCore
 ```

+## How to use in a Net Core site?
-Learn how to setup the Agility.AspNetCore package in your dotnet core application [here](https://help.agilitycms.com/hc/en-us/articles/360019026211-Agility-AspNetCore).
+Learn how to setup the Agility.AspNetCore package in your dotnet core site [here](https://help.agilitycms.com/hc/en-us/articles/360019026211-Agility-AspNetCore).

 ## How to build: